Department of Mathematics and Statistics

 Gen Ed: Mathematics.

-Apply functions and linear systems to business including use of technology; mathematics of finance and an introduction to limits, derivatives and integrals with business applications.
-Credit will not be given to students who have completed MATH 1570, MATH 1571, MATH 1571H, or MATH 1585H.
+Apply functions and linear systems to business including use of technology; mathematics of finance and an introduction to limits, derivatives and integrals with business, management, economics, life science and social science applications.
+Credit will not be given to students who have completed MATH 1570, 1571, 1571H, 1581, 1581H, or 1585H.

 Gen Ed: Mathematics.